zhou111234/R2A-VLA/README.md

 * **Implicit Action Reasoner (IAR):** Extracts latent action priors from the internal representations of the VLM backbone using cross-attention modeling.

 * **Action Chain-of-Thought (ACoT):** Together, EAR and IAR co-form an Action Chain-of-Thought, a reasoning paradigm where the deliberative process is formulated as structured action intents, enabling grounded and long-horizon policy learning.![framework](docs/framework.png)

 ---

+## News

+- 🚀🚀 **The [test server](https://agibot-world.com/challenge2026/reasoning2action/quick-start) of AgiBot World Challenge @ ICRA 2026  is available now.**

+- 🔥🔥 The minimal version of training code for [AgiBot World Challenge @ ICRA 2026](https://agibot-world.com/challenge2026) - Reasoning to Action track have been released.

+- 🚀🚀 The training datasets of [AgiBot World Challenge @ ICRA 2026 - Reasoning to Action track](https://huggingface.co/datasets/agibot-world/AgiBotWorldChallenge-2026/tree/main/Reasoning2Action-Sim) have been released.

+---